 Wake County Public Libraries and the North Carolina Museum of History will honor WINC's Eleanora E. Tate with a series of programs on her work.
 This year marks milestone anniversaries for three of her acclaimed titles: African American Musicians turned 15.
 Thank You, Dr. Martin Luther King, Jr. turned 25.
 Just An Overnight Guest turned 35.

 WINC welcomes new members Derrick Barnes and Megan Bryant.

 WINC was well represented at SIBA this year.
 Carrie Ryan joined the pictured Alan Gratz, J. J. Johnson, and Joan Holub.

 WINC welcomes new member Barbara O'Connor.
-Her middle grade novel, WISH, comes out with FSG in Fall 2016.

 Sheila Turnage's third Mo & Dale Mystery, The Odds of Getting Even, has two starred reviews (so far) from Kirkus and Booklist and a glowing thumbs up from SLJ.
 It's a Junior Library Guild Selection and a Scholastic Book Club book.
 The first in the series, Three Times Lucky, was a Newbery Honor book in 2013.

 Game of Thrones star Maisie Williams has been cast to star in a movie adaptation of Carrie Ryan's Forest of Hands and Teeth.

 Alan Gratz's The League of Seven is the winner of the 2015 SIBA Young Adult Book Award.